adamfragnito/Catalyst_Python_Task/README.md

 Program Assumptions

-apostraphe in email is allowed as valid format - some mail servers allow this and some don't so I made the decision to allow 'postrgres' is the assumed name of the database within the code, no port given
+apostraphe in email is allowed as valid format - some mail servers allow this and some don't so I made the decision to allow.

+'postrgres' is the assumed name of the database within the code, no port given

 Program Notes